capriosa/vuepress-deploy/README.md

 # VuePress Deploy

-This is a Starter template for a [VuePress](https://vuepress.vuejs.org) site and/or a Progressive Web App (PWA).
+This is a Starter template for a [VuePress](https://vuepress.vuejs.org) with a Progressive Web App (PWA) out of the box.
+And it integrates the NetlifyCMS with VuePress.

 ## One-click Deploy